yukiisbored/blog/content/posts/trying-to-live-without-google.md

 ---

-For the couple of years or so, I've decided to start living without being dependent on the electronic giant that is Google.
+For the couple of years or so, I've decided to start living without being dependent on the internet giant that is Google.
 Is it actually possible?
 If so, how hard is it?
 Well, it's been a wild ride.

 # Why do you want to leave Google?